Sanglorian/orcus/Orcus Classes and Powers - current.md

 **Mounted Knight:** A Guardian who Charms Animal can pick a horse, giving themselves a powerful and obedient mount and powers that take full advantage of it.

-**Paladin:** The Crusader class serves perfectly well for a paladin focused on healing and inspiring their allies.
+**Paladin:** The Priest class serves perfectly well for a paladin focused on healing and inspiring their allies.
 Otherwise, try a Guardian who Dabbles in Commanding or Worships the God of Life, Peace, or War.

 **Pirate:** Exemplar is a safe choice for a pirate, perhaps one who Dabbles in Reaping with a pistol.